Plea-Justice/researcher-console/README.md

 * [Node.js](https://nodejs.org/en/)
 * [MongoDB](https://www.mongodb.com/)

 A Unix platform is recommended.
-The live server runs Ubuntu Server 20.04.
+The live server and test system run Ubuntu Server 20.04.

 Node may be installed with [`nvm`](https://github.com/nvm-sh/nvm).
 Additional Node based software will be automatically installled by [`npm`](https://www.npmjs.com/).